RESCUE STORIES

 Loretta: USDA Confiscation – Loretta is a female Grizzly Bear that was rescued from a terrible facility in the state of Indiana.
 Loretta, along with four other adult Bears and her two-juvenile offspring were confiscated from their owner due to severe health and welfare violations.
 Loretta and the other Bears, along with a female Mountain Lion, were being kept in tiny steel cages and forced to endure the freezing cold winters without proper shelter.
 Loretta and the other Bears were individually locked inside large non-insulated iron drums (tubes) whenever their owner decided it was time they should hibernate.
 There, locked inside against their will, the Bears would claw at the walls of the drum trying to escape their harshly cold and barren jail cells.
 Thankfully, the USDA confiscated the animals and called on The Wild Animal Sanctuary to rescue them.
 Now that Loretta has been reunited with her two juvenile cubs they, along with the other recued Grizzly Bears, roam freely within a 20-acre natural habitat complete with comfortable underground dens to hibernate – as well as a large lake for them to enjoy!

-Henreitta: California Department of Fish & Wildlife Relocation – female black bear, Henreitta, was formerly known across the country as “Hank the Tank” after multiple home invasions between Nevada and California.
+Henrietta: California Department of Fish & Wildlife Relocation – female black bear, Henrietta, was formerly known across the country as “Hank the Tank” after multiple home invasions between Nevada and California.
 Her photo went viral, and the “Hank” nickname followed in suit before it could be confirmed she was female.
 Due to her nationwide support, California Department of Fish and Wildlife granted her a rare reprieve from the euthanasia that often befalls wild “nuisance” bears.
 Colorado Parks and Wildlife then utilized their once-a-year exemption to relocate a bear of this kind to a Sanctuary.
 Henrietta now lives in a sprawling 230-acre forested habitat with other black bears at our Wild Animal Refuge and will have a full, safe life for all her days.
 She’s certainly one of the lucky ones, and a reminder that it’s up to human neighbors to not put bears’ lives at risk if bear-proofing protocols are not observed.

 JAGUARS